envoyproxy/envoy-tools/csds-client/README.md

 <br/>Before you start, you'll need [Go](https://golang.org/) installed.

 # Building
+* Run `make` to install dependencies, build a binary under `GOPATH`, and run tests.<br>
+  In this way, you'll need to export `GOPATH` as an environment variable when you install Go so that you can run the client with `csds-client <flag>` globally.
-* Run `make` to install dependencies and build a binary.
+* Or, run `make init` to install dependencies and run `make build` to build a binary under the current path.<br>
+  In this way, you can run the client with `./csds-client <flag>`.
+* Run `make help` for other options.

 # Running
 * run with `csds-client <flag>`, e.g. <br/><br/>